-Annual Incentive Plan
+Annual Incentive Plan (AIP)

-Our AIP is a cash-based incentive program designed to link compensation to the Company's annual financial performance objectives as well as strategic priorities.
+Our AIP is a cash-based incentive program designed to link compensation to Xylem's annual financial performance and strategic growth objectives, as well as individual results.

 The "Target AIP Award" opportunity for our NEOs (expressed as a percentage of base salary) is set to generally align with market median.
 Actual "AIP Payout" is determined as follows: